dptech-corp/Uni-Fold/README.md

 # Uni-Fold: an open-source platform for developing protein models beyond AlphaFold.

-Uni-Fold is a thoroughly open-source platform for developing protein models beyond [AlphaFold](https://github.com/deepmind/alphafold/).
+We proudly present Uni-Fold as a thoroughly open-source platform for developing protein models beyond [AlphaFold](https://github.com/deepmind/alphafold/).
 Uni-Fold introduces the following features:

 - Reimplemented AlphaFold and AlphaFold-Multimer models in PyTorch framework.
-To our knowledge, this is the only open-source project for training AlphaFold-Multimer.

 - Model correctness proved by successful from-scratch training with equivalent accuracy, both monomer and multimer included.